 Watch: Adorable New International Trailer for 'Mr. Popper's Penguins'

-Watch the new international trailer for Mr. Popper's Penguins:
+Watch the new international trailer for Mr. Popper's Penguins from YouTube:

 The original story, written by Richard and Florence Atwater in 1938, has been changed to move Mr. Popper to present-day New York.
 He sends a "fan letter" to an explorer because he regrets never visiting the North or South poles and eventually ends up receiving six penguins, which he must take care of.
 At the helm is experienced family-film director Mark Waters, of Mean Girls, Just Like Heaven, Spiderwick Chronicles and Ghosts of Girlfriends Past with a script by Jared Stern (The Princess and the Frog), Sean Anders and John Morris (She's Out of My League).
 Mr. Popper's Penguins arrives in theaters starting June 17th.